What is the best food for aquarium fish?

 When we have a dog, cat, or rodent, the task is easier, but when it comes to fish, which aren't great travelers and can be extremely difficult to transport, we'll need a plan and some organization to properly care for them while we're away.
 Below, we provide some tips for caring for your fish while on vacation.

 - Fish food dispenser: Another alternative is to install a dispenser in your aquarium.
-With this option, especially if it's a programmable one, you'll simply fill the compartments with food and decide when to feed them.
-It's a perfect choice for large aquariums.
+With this option, especially if it's a programmable dispenser, you'll simply fill the compartments with food and decide when to feed them.
+It's a perfect option for large aquariums.

-- Control the water temperature: Fish can tolerate small temperature fluctuations as they are accustomed to cycles.
-However, especially in summer, where there can be sudden temperature changes, we must take special care.
-The first option is to place the aquarium in the coolest area of the house.
-If this isn't possible, we will need someone to help cool the house with the air conditioning, or even, if we can turn on the air conditioning remotely, we can do it ourselves during the trip.
+- Controlling the water temperature: Fish can tolerate small temperature fluctuations because they're accustomed to cycles.
+However, especially in summer, where there can be sudden temperature changes, we'll need to take special care.
+The first option is to place the aquarium in the coolest part of the house.
+If this isn't possible, we'll need someone to help cool the house with the air conditioning, or even, if we can turn on the air conditioning remotely, we can do it ourselves during the trip.

 - Install a timer: Fish, like humans, need a day and night cycle, so installing a lighting timer can be a great ally, not only on vacation, but also when you're at home.

-- Check your fish's health: This should be done regularly, not just before going on vacation.
-Monitoring your little ones' physical condition is very important to keep your pets from getting sick.
+- Check the health of your fish: You should do this periodically, not just before going on vacation.
+Monitoring your pets' physical condition is very important to keep them from getting sick.